adrian154/blog/public/blogposts/rubiks/blogpost.md

 </aside>

-Breadth-first search has no chance of working, since storing the search frontier in memory would become impossible once we reach around depth 10.
+Breadth-first search has no chance of working, since storing the search frontier in my computer's puny 16 GB of RAM would become infeasible once we reach around depth 10.
 (For reference, the median length of the optimal solution for a random position is 18.)

 The alternative is to use depth-first search.
 A simple DFS does not work because the tree is infinite, so we must set a depth limit.
 In order to guarantee optimality, we can start with a depth limit of zero and successively increase the limit until a solution is found.
 This algorithm is called [iterative deepening depth-first search](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search) (IDDFS).

-IDDFS still explores every possible state, which is what we want to avoid.
-What we need is some heuristic which tells us which parts of the tree we don't need to search.
+IDDFS still explores every possible state, which we need to avoid if we want an answer within the next century.
+What we need is some heuristic that tells us which parts of the tree don't need to be searched.

 ## The Art of Pruning

 We can augment depth-first search using some function that gives a lower bound on the distance of a position from the solved state.
 When evaluating a node in our search, if the current search depth plus the value of the heuristic exceeds the depth limit, we know that the optimal solution cannot possibly be contained in a subtree of that node and can skip searching it.
 This combination of IDDFS and a heuristic is known as [iterative deepening A*](https://en.wikipedia.org/wiki/Iterative_deepening_A*) (IDA*).

 The heuristic must never overestimate the number of moves it will take to solve a position, or else we may accidentally stop searching a branch that contains a solution.
-This condition is called admissibility.
+This condition is called *admissibility*.
 How do we construct an admissible heuristic?

 Ideally, we would have a lookup table that recorded the number of moves required to solve every possible state.
 However, such a table would be much too large to construct or store.
 Instead, we can compute the amount of moves necessary to solve *part* of the cube.

 For example, let's say we ignored the edges of the cube and focused our attention on the corners, essentially treating the cube as a 2x2x2.
-The corners can exist in $8! \times 3^7 = 88,179,840$ different configurations; we could run a BFS on the entire problem space in a short amount of time and save the resulting table.
-Then, during our search, we can look up the number of moves necessary to solve the corners of the state that we are currently considering and use that value as the heuristic.
-This value is clearly admissible since any solution that solves the cube will also solve the corners, and the values contained within our table are optimal.
+The corners can exist in $8! \times 3^7 = 88,179,840$ different ways; we could explore the entire problem space in a short amount of time, producing a table that tells us the number of moves necessary to solve any configuration of corners.
+When solving the cube, we can use the value given by the table as our heuristic.
+This value is clearly admissible since the number of moves needed to solve the corners will always be less than or equal to the number of moves needed to solve the entire cube.

 To accomplish this, we need to figure out a way to map the corner configuration of a cube to a table index.
 We can break this down into two subproblems: